TYPES OF CONTRIBUTIONS

 The Journal of the Geological Survey of Brazil - JGSB publishes:

 - Research Papers: Preferred and largely predominant type.
-Correspond to original research, implying that the work has not been published before in any other media, in full or in part, except as short notes/abstracts in conference proceedings, or as part of an academic thesis or dissertation, and that it has not been submitted concomitantly to other periodicals
+Corresponding to original research, implying that the work has not been published before in any other media, in full or in part, except as short notes/abstracts in conference proceedings, or as part of an academic thesis or dissertation, and that it has not been submitted concomitantly to other periodicals

 LANGUAGE

-Papers are published in English.
+The papers are published in English.
 Manuscripts should be submitted preferentially in English, but submissions in Portuguese will occasionally be accepted and revised in this language (in case of acceptance, the final version will be translated by the JGSB team and published in English).

 COPYRIGHT AND OPEN ACCESS

-On submitting a manuscript, the author(s) guarantee to the Journal of the Geological Survey of Brazil the rights of first publication.
+On submitting a manuscript, the author(s) guarantees to the Journal of the Geological Survey of Brazil the rights of first publication.
 After publication by the JGSB (Diadorim = BlueSherpa/Romeo = Blue), authors hold the copyright without restrictions and are encouraged to disclose and distribute their work through personal website pages, social media networks, and institutional repositories.

 Following definition of the Directory of Open Access Journals (DOAJ), the articles are published under a CC-BY Creative Commons license and are freely accessible through the website of the JGSB with no embargo period, i.e., immediately after acceptance and minimal editing (uncorrected proof, accepted version).
 No registration is required for users to read the content, and users can also download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.